 Getting started with VPNBook is very easy, at least initially.
 Choose a location, hit Subscribe, pick a payment method (card or PayPal) and complete the transaction.
 We were done in around 30 seconds.

-The process then grinds to an immediate halt, though, as the website explains that: "We will setup your dedicated VPN server and email you the login information within 1 business day."
+The website then worried us slightly, as it explained: "We will setup your dedicated VPN server and email you the login information within 1 business day."
+Could you really be left waiting for days if you happened to sign up on a Friday evening?

-In our case, an email arrived around eight hours later, with basic login details: OpenVPN and PPTP usernames and passwords, and a couple of OpenVPN profiles (TCP using port 443, and UDP using port 53).
+There wasn't much in the email, though; just OpenVPN and PPTP usernames and passwords, and a couple of OpenVPN profiles (one for TCP connections using port 443, another for UDP using port 53).

-You might have expected the email would at least include a link to VPNBook's support pages, if not some setup advice of its own.
+The email didn't include a word of setup advice of its own, and not even a link to VPNBook's support pages.
 But no, you're left to figure it out for yourself, so we headed off to the VPNBook website to explore its setup guides.

-These were very limited, with only two sets of tutorials: one on setting up OpenVPN connections on Windows, Mac, iOS, Android and Ubuntu, and the other covering setting up PPTP on Windows, Ubuntu and Android.
+These were very limited, with only two sets of tutorials: one on setting up OpenVPN connections on Windows, Mac, iOS, Android and Ubuntu, and the other covering setting up PPTP on Windows and Android.

-The other tutorials don't have the depth or scope that you'd see with a top provider like ExpressVPN.
-Forget background details, troubleshooting advice or any useful extra information: all you get is a sequence of screenshots, with key areas of the screen highlighted (click this, click that).
+The guides don't have the depth or scope that you'd see with a top provider like ExpressVPN.
+Forget background details, troubleshooting advice or any useful extra information: all you get is a sequence of screenshots, with key areas of the screen highlighted (click this, click that), and maybe a 20-word caption, if you're lucky.

 - Check out the best VPN